COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition: Proposed Method

 To effectively learn the unimodal latent distributions for uncertainty-aware fusion, we propose to condition their variance values by applying optimisation constraints to the model training objective.
 We achieve this conditioning by imposing two key constraints: Calibration and Ordinality (or ranking) on the latent distribution variance vectors.
 When well-calibrated, an uncertainty score acts as a proxy for the correctness likelihood of its prediction for an individual input from a specific modality.
 In other words, well-calibrated uncertainty indicates the expected estimation error, i.e., how far the predicted emotion is expected to lie from its ground truth.

 Given the predictions made for a set of frames from different modalities, when their uncertainty scores are well-ranked or maintain ordinality, we can effectively arrange the input unimodal frames according to their reliability for predicting a target emotion.
-In ~\Cref{fig:trailer_fig}, we illustrate the definitions of both these constraints. \textit{It is important to note the fundamental difference between these two constraints: while the calibration constraint is applied individually for each unimodal frame, the ordinality or ranking constraint is imposed jointly for a set of frames from different modalities.}
+In~\Cref{fig:trailer_fig}, we illustrate the definitions of both these constraints. \textit{It is important to note the fundamental difference between these two constraints: while the calibration constraint is applied individually for each unimodal frame, the ordinality or ranking constraint is imposed jointly for a set of frames from different modalities.}

-\textbf{Calibration Constraint} -- this is imposed by regularising the unimodal context variance norm values, $\| \sigma^i_V \|_{2}$ and $\| \sigma^i_A \|_{2}$, such that they are proportional to the correctness likelihood values of target emotion classes.
-In regression models, this constraint can be implemented by forcing the variance norm values to be directly proportional to the Euclidean distance between their corresponding unimodal predictions $Y_V$ and $Y_A$ and their ground truth labels $Y$, as shown in Fig.~\ref{fig:trailer_fig}.
+\textbf{Calibration Constraint} -- this is imposed by regularising the unimodal context variance norms, $\| {\sigma^i_V}^2 \|_{2}$ and $\| {\sigma^i_A}^2 \|_{2}$, such that their values are strongly correlated with the correctness likelihood values of target emotion classes.
+In regression models, this constraint can be implemented by forcing the variance norm values to correlate with the Euclidean distance between their corresponding unimodal predictions $Y_V$ and $Y_A$ and their ground truth labels $Y^*$, as shown in~\Cref{fig:trailer_fig}.
 In other words, the context variance values are learnt as reliability measures indicating how far the emotion predictions are expected to lie from their ground truth labels.
-To impose this property on the variance values of both modalities, we apply the following regularisation constraints,
+To impose this property on the variance values of both modalities, COLD fusion applies the following regularisation constraints,

 where $d(.)$ denotes the distance function that measures the target emotion estimation error.
-We use cross-entropy and Mean Squared Error (MSE) as the distance functions for the classification and regression models respectively.
+Cross-entropy and Mean Squared Error (MSE) are used as the distance functions for the classification and regression models respectively.

-\textbf{Ordinality Constraint} -- this is applied to rank the frames of unimodal sequences, so that their uncertainty measures indicate how reliable different unimodal frames are w.r.t.\ each other.
-This ranking operation can be implemented as a simple ordering constraint which jointly regularises the unimodal context variance norm values, $\| \sigma^i_V \|_2 $ and $\| \sigma^i_A \|_2 $.
-Here, modality-wise reliability is again computed using the inverse of distance function (see ~\Cref{eq:calib}) between different unimodal predictions and the ground truth labels:
+\textbf{Ordinality Constraint} -- this is applied to rank the frames of unimodal sequences, so that their uncertainty measures indicate how reliable different multimodal frames are w.r.t.\ each other.
+This ranking operation can be implemented as a simple ordering constraint which jointly regularises the unimodal context variance norm values, $\| {\sigma^i_V}^2 \|_{2}$ and $\| {\sigma^i_A}^2 \|_{2}$.
+Here, modality-wise reliability is again computed in terms of the distance values (see~\Cref{eq:calib}) between different unimodal predictions and the ground truth labels: